PoisotLab/ms_mangal_synthesis/manuscript.md

 @Martin-Gonzalez2015MacPhy], and that even when considering large scale gradients, similar types of interactions can behave in similar ways, in that they respond to the same drivers [@Zanata2017GloPat].
-That being said, network-based measures of community structure often brings complementary information when compared to other sources of data [like abundance;
+That being said, network-based measures of community structure often bring complementary information when compared to other sources of data [like abundance;
 @Dalsgaard2017OppLat].